hschwentner/hschwentner.io/domain-driven-refactorings/tactical-for-strategic/extract-specialized-service.md

 ## Motivation

 As one step of [Extract Bounded Context](../strategic/extract-bounded-context) you’ve found a domain service that has become too big.
+Its functionality belongs partly into the bounded context that is extracted.
 The decision has been made to split it.

 ## Mechanics